Oxlade family via Victoria

 click to enlarge

-From 1870, Harry was a Victoria civil servant with Post Office, including in earlier years as letter carrier (postman).
-Later he worked in Lunacy Dept. About 1884, he moved with family from Ballarat to Melbourne; by 1890 resident 615 Canning st, North Carlton; by 1895 at 160 Brunswick rd, West Brunswick; by 1914 at 30 Grove st, Hawthorn; by 1920 at 603 High st, E. Kew; later as widower was at 591 High st.
+From 1870, Harry was a Victoria public servant with Post Office, in early years as letter carrier (postman).
+From 1894, he worked in Lunacy Dept. as clerk and later an institution acting secretary.
+About 1884, he moved with family from Ballarat to Melbourne; by 1890 resident 615 Canning st, North Carlton; by 1895 at 160 Brunswick rd, West Brunswick; by 1914 at 30 Grove st, Hawthorn; by 1920 at 603 High st, E. Kew; later as widower was at 591 High st.

 Harry's second marriage, at Melbourne 1930, was with Rose Herman nee Cattran, b Bendigo 1872, former wife of nephew Louis Herman.
 Harry and Rose resided Orrong cres, Caulfield.
 Harry died 1936 and Rose 1947.